- This superb Verve stereo pressing boasts Double Plus (A++) sound or BETTER from the first note to the last

-- Both sides here are incredibly big and full yet still very clean and clear with excellent bass and none of the edginess that plagues the average copy
+- These two sides are big and rich, yet clean, clear and present, with virtually none of the midrange edginess that plagues so many copies

 - “Armstrong finds the essence of each tune, bending and projecting them with his patented joie de vivre and gravel-voiced warmth every time.”

 I first heard this album on the wonderful Classic Records pressing from the ’90s.
 I remember really enjoying the music and liking the sound of Bernie Grundman’s remaster very much.
 We reviewed and recommended the album (along with Under the Stars) in our old paper catalogs.

 I have no idea what I would think of their version these days — well, to be honest I do have some idea of what I would think of it — but their version is at least good enough to make the case that Russell Garcia’s orchestral arrangements and Louis Armstrong’s sublime skills interpreting The Great American Songbook are a match made in heaven.

 You may have seen Russell Garcia’s name on one of the landmark recordings of the ’50s: Ella Fitzgerald and Louis Armstrong’s recording of Porgy and Bess for Verve in the previous year, 1959.

 This vintage Verve pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.